 For example, the Arctic Ocean could have started at Antarctica and flowed into the interior.

-Team Light and the other two colors of Team Dark would have had to follow it.
+Team Twist and the other two colors of Team Tide would have had to follow it.

 In that case, the interior might have looked something like this.